viliusddd/tick-it-off/README.md

 <summary>completion.findByRange</summary>

-Get "checked" todo items from that day with the id in chosen range.
+Get "checked" todo items from that day with the ID in the chosen range.
-It's used when pagination loading todo items in app.
+It's used when pagination loads to-do items in the app.

 * `firstId` - first id of the range.
 * `secondId` - last id of the range
 * `date`* - date in ISO 8601 format, e.g. `2024-10-02`.
-By default it's current day date.
+By default, it's current day date.

 ```sh
 N/A